RAYMOND JAMES TRUST (CANADA)

 Fair value risk:

-The fair value of marketable securities is determined directly by reference to published price quotations in an active market and are therefore included in Level 1 of the fair value hierarchy.
 The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities approximate their fair value due to their short-term nature. - Interest rate risk:

 Interest rate risk is the risk the value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
+As at December 31, 2022 the Company had no significant exposure to interest rate risk. - Currency risk:

-Currency risk arises from the possibility that changes in the price of foreign currencies will result in losses.
-As at December 31, 2020, the Company’s financial assets and financial liabilities are primarily denominated in Canadian dollars.
+As at December 31, 2022, the Company’s financial assets and financial liabilities are primarily denominated in Canadian dollars.
 As a result, the Company is not significantly exposed to currency risk.

 Credit Risk

 Credit risk is the risk associated with the inability of a third party to fulfill its payment obligations.
-The Company is exposed to credit risk relating to its cash and accounts receivable.
-The Company’s maximum credit risk exposure correspond to the carrying value of these financial assets.

 Liquidity Risk

-Liquidity risk is the risk that the Company will be unable to meet a demand for cash to fund its obligations as they come due.
-The Company’s management oversees the Company’s liquidity to ensure it has access to enough readily available funds to cover its financial obligations as they come due and sustain its normal operations and future growth.
+Liquidity risk is the risk that the Company will be unable to meet a demand for cash to fund its

 The contractual maturities of the Company’s financial liabilities are all due within one year.